 As you might expect, Manfredi Farms is also filled with tons of other amazing things to do.
 Take the time to hop on the hayride, pick up some fresh treats from the shop, and be sure to stop by the amazing corn maze.

-Oh, and did I mention it also has a petting zoo?
+Oh, and did I mention this RI pumpkin patch also has a petting zoo?

 Next up is Jaswell’s Farm, which is located in Smithfield.
 If you’re looking for one of the historic pumpkin patches in Rhode Island, head here.
 It’s one of the oldest in the state!
 They have some pretty giant pumpkins here, too, so you get your money’s worth.